kevinsqi/react-circular-progressbar/README.md

 ## Fixing text centering in Internet Explorer (IE)

-Because the `dominant-baseline` CSS property does not work in IE, the percentage text may not be centered.
+Because the `dominant-baseline` CSS property does not work in IE, the text may not be centered in IE.

 A solid cross-browser way to fix this is to use [this approach for overlaying arbitrary content inside the progressbar](https://github.com/kevinsqi/react-circular-progressbar#customizing-the-textcontent-inside-progressbar).